sanketverma1704/sanketverma1704.github.io/content/blog/nueva-casa.md

 ### Hi everyone! 👋

-Recently, I've revamped my personal website and hosted on a  new domain, i.e.
-[sanketverma.com](https://sanketverma.com/).
-I'll be posting new stuff including blogs, updates, adventures, etc. here.
+Recently, I revamped my personal website and hosted it on a new domain, [sanketverma.com](https://sanketverma.com/).
+I'll be posting new stuff, including blogs, updates, adventures, etc., here.

 I've also changed my username across the web.
 Earlier, I used to go by `MSanKeys963`, but now you can find me on the internet by: